Bernadotte Bridge

-Bernadotte Bridge is one of the few remaining bridges in this Multiple Property Submission group still standing, five of the nine have been destroyed.
-Fundraising is in place with the hope of restoring the bridge, which is current closed due to safety concerns.
+Bernadotte Bridge is one of the few remaining bridges in this Multiple Property Submission group still standing, five of the nine having been destroyed.
+In late 2010 part of the bridge collapsed due to flooding.
+In late 2014, the residue was cleaned up from the site.
+It is currently closed due to safety concerns.
+Fundraising is in place with the hope of restoring the bridge.